datascienceguide/datascienceguide.github.io/_posts/tutorials/2016-12-30-beginner-tutorial-how-to-get-started-with-data-science-using-servers.md

 ## Connecting to the Server

 Rstudio is generally running on port `8787`.
 This means if you install the server on your local computer (running Linux), you would access it at [localhost:8787](http://localhost:8787) in your favourite web browser.
-Similarly to connect to the server you can connect to it directly navigating to `http://<server-ip>:8787`  in your favourite web brower.
-You can then log into RStudio using the your username and password for the server (or local comptuter).
+Similarly to connect to the server you can connect to it directly navigating to `http://<server-ip>:8787`  in your favourite web browser.
+You can then log into RStudio using the your username and password for the server (or local computer).

 ### Installing Packages and Getting Started Doing Analysis using Rstudio